ShahzaibWaseem/RipeTrack/README.md

 ### Installation
 Clone the repository
+...

-The directory tree should look something like this:
+The directory tree should look something like this (Some directories are created when the scripts are run):

 ```
 MobiSLP